Sonoma Cheese Factory: Post-war era (1945-1955)

-As the company prepared to open the new facility, Viviani and Vella decided to go their separate ways professionally, with Viviani opening the new facility and Vella eventually founding the Vella Cheese Company at the old Sonoma Valley Creamery building, where the family-owned Vella Cheese Company continues to operate today.
+As the company prepared to open the new facility, Viviani and Vella decided to go their separate ways professionally, with Viviani opening the new facility and Vella eventually founding the Vella Cheese Company at the old Sonoma Valley Creamery building.
+In August 2026, the Vella family announced that the company would cease operations after 96 years.

 During the mid to late 1940s, Sonoma Cheese Factory sold cottage cheese and cream cheese to the Kraft Foods.
 Eventually, the lack of easy access to fresh milk, due to dairy farm industrialization, caused the Viviani's to focus strictly on semi-hard cheese.
 It was during this time when they created Sonoma Jack, their most famous cheese.

 Celso Viviani died in 1955 and his son, Pete Viviani oversaw full operations.

 Late 20th-century (1960-1981)

 The Sonoma Cheese Factory struggled in the 1960s due to supply chain challenges regarding dairy production, which almost caused the company to close.
 Towards the end of the 1960s, Pete Viviani relocated to Mexico with his family to produce powdered milk and cheese.
 His son, David Viviani, and business partner Fred Harland operated the Factory.
 The business saw success again with the expansion of a sandwich shop at Sonoma Valley High School and expanded retail operations at the Factory, which included offering local wines, and they implemented a new marketing campaign for Sonoma Jack cheeses.

 Pete Viviani returned from Mexico in 1971.
 Cheese production increased as a result of the increase of tourism in Sonoma Valley.
 In 1981, they released Sonoma Jack Hot Pepper, the first cheese in California that was made with jalapeños and crushed red pepper.